LeemanGeophysicalLLC/knowledgebase/docs/SkyGuard_Cutdown/skyguard_cutdown.md

 You will need a 3V3 USB cable to accomplish the programming or to read out serial outputs.

-## Serial Connection
-There is a header on the PCB for serial connection at 9600 Baud.
-With the stock firmware, system status information is printed to the serial terminal as a table as shown below:

-To connect to the serial output, connect a 3V3 logic cable to the PCBs ground, transmit, and receive pins as shown below:

 ### Upload Procedure
 1. Connect the serial cable as described in the Serial Connection section.
-1. Using a jumper, connect the Reset pin to ground to hold the processor in reset.
+2. Using a jumper, connect the Reset pin to ground to hold the processor in reset.
-1. Open PlatformIO in VSCode and click the "Upload" button (arrow) at the bottom of the screen.
+3. Open PlatformIO in VSCode and click the "Upload" button (arrow) at the bottom of the screen.
-1. Remove the jumper from the reset pin when you see "Uploading" appear in the terminal.
+4. Remove the jumper from the reset pin when you see "Uploading" appear in the terminal.

+## Enclosure and Hardware
+The SkyGuard Cutdown enclosure is designed using Autodesk Fusion 360, and the design files are freely available in the mechanical GitHub repository for those who wish to explore or modify the mechanical components.
+The repository includes the Autodesk Fusion 360 project file as well as 3D-printable STL files, allowing users to fabricate their own parts if needed.
+The circuit board and servo are securely mounted within the enclosure using plastic self-threading high-low screws.

+Key components, such as the machined swivel and release rings, are available as replacement parts.
+To purchase replacements, please contact our support team or purchase the commonly used parts on our website.

+The bottom swivel may need to be removed when replacing the enclosure.
+To remove the swivel, use an external snap ring tool to detach the snap ring securing it.
+It is strongly recommended to first remove the circuit board to prevent clearance issues that could potentially damage its components during the process.

 ## Accessories
 If you will be recovering your SkyGuard for multiple uses, we have accessories